gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Join resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
 A join resource is identifiable with the Group Identifier (Gid) of the respective group.
 A joining node accesses a join resource to start the join process and become a member of that group.

 * Join endpoint: an endpoint at the Group Manager associated to a join resource.

+* Requester: member of an OSCORE group that sends request messages to other members of the group.

+* Listener: member of an OSCORE group that receives request messages from other members of the group.
+A listener may reply back, by sending a response message to the requester which has sent the request message.

+* Pure listener: member of a group that is configured as listener and never replies back to requesters after receiving request messages.
+This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

 # Protocol Overview {#sec-protocol-overview}